vijayetar/PythonReadingJournal/class04/classes_and_objects.md

 * Almost everything in Python is an object, with its properties and methods.

 * A Class is like an object constructor, or a "blueprint" for creating objects.
+When you create a class it is created automatically to help construct an instance.

 * Create Class
 > class MyClass: